-Module Topic: Dealing with Emergencies | Competency Area: Getting Things done
+Module Topic: Dealing with Emergencies Competency Area: Getting Things Done

 Name Date

-nstructions: Fill out the form for your English class registration.
-Use your own personal nformation.
+Instructions: Fill out the form for your English class registration.
+Use your own personal information.

-WRITING: CLB 1 or CLB 2 Yes Not Yet
+WRITING: CLB 2 or CLB 3 Yes Not Yet

-Overall: The form is complete.
+Overall: The reader can understand the form.

-The correct information is in the right places.
+The form is complete.
+All fields are filled in and information is in the correct places.

-Uses proper conventions for the address and telephone numbers.
-CLB 2: Uses capital letters for names and street names.
+CLB 2: Uses some proper conventions for the address and telephone numbers. П

+CLB 3: Follows proper conventions for address, date, and telephone numbers.

-CLB 1: Some spelling mistakes CLB 2: No spelling mistakes
+CLB 2: Some spelling mistakes.

+CLB 3: Spelling is mostly correct. Ш

 Printing is neat and clear.

 You did well: Next time:

-Your Score
+TASK SUCCESS ı Your Score

+VES on 4/5 criteria (must include items) /5